 Where will my massage or bodywork session take place?

 Your massage or bodywork session will take place in a warm, comfortable and quiet room.
 Soft music may be played to help you relax.
-You will lie on a table specially designed for your comfort, or on a floor mat if you are receiving a Thai massage.
+You will lie on a table specially designed for your comfort.

 What should I wear?

 For your table massage, generally you'll undress completely or leave underwear on (with bra off).
 However, you should always leave on whatever makes you most comfortable and the therapist will work accordingly.
 You will be properly draped during the entire session according to professional massage therapy standards to keep you warm and comfortable.
 Thai and Shiatsu massages are performed with the client fully clothed; we recommend wearing stretchy, yoga-type clothing that is cotton for these massage sessions, as other materials can be slippery for the practitioner's hands.